jwkohnen/dkr-gopherbase/README.md

 This image features from-source-built Vim, YouCompleteMe, Protobuffer and a bunch of Go helper utilities like delve, gometalinter and glide.

-This image is no meant to be used directly, but instead as a base image for an image that configures a in-container user that matches UID and GID of the user on the host system and that adds SSH keys et cetera.
+This image is not meant to be used directly, but instead as a base image for an image that configures a in-container user that matches UID and GID of the user on the host system and that adds SSH keys et cetera.
 This is the derivate Dockerfile that I use: